-The induced voltage for the 14 identified utilities in Package 1A have been considered in line with the above methodology for example purposes.
+The induced voltage for the 14 identified utilities in Package 1A have been considered in line with the above methodology.
 The results being worse case.
 See Appendix A, Table 1.

-In all but three cases the induced voltage calculated are ≤ 15 mV.
+In all but three cases the induced voltage calculated are ≤15mV.
 The three utilities above this value are Verizon telecommunication services with calculated induced voltages of 43mV, 63mV and 59mV.
-Two of these are identified as fiber optic cables and induced voltages will have no effect on the transmitted telecommunication signal.
-The third is not clearly identified as fiber or copper and may require further detailed analysis should it be copper rather than fiber.
+Two of these are identified as fibre optic cables and induced voltages will have no effect on the transmitted telecommunication signal.
+The third is not clearly identified as fibre or copper and may require further detailed analysis should it be copper rather than fibre.